Glossary

 -

-In relation to personal data, ‘consent’ is defined by the ICO as: ‘any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her’.
+In the context of processing personal data, the Information Commissioner’s Office defines consent as: ‘any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her’.

-This means that the person must show they agree to you using their data, using a clear, positive action (for example by ticking an unticked opt-in box).
+This means that the person must show they agree to you using their data with a clear, positive action (for example, by ticking an opt-in box).

 -